ntle04/2024-y2s1-OODP/README.md

-# SC2002-OODP
+# y2s1 OODP
-Labs and tutorials for a school module on object-oriented programming
+Labs and tutorials for a school module on object-oriented programming with Java